Hand Pan Lessons!

 Where to purchase a hand pan?

 There are a few places that I recommend.
 I know there are others out there but these are the ones that I KNOW are good quality.
 In fact I am become a distributor for Dave’s Island Instruments.
 We should have our first batch of hand pans in around December of 2017.

 Which pattern is best?

-You won’t be able to play a lot of typical songs that use a full scale.
-However, all these notes are are designed to sound good together.
+Even though you won’t be able to play a lot of typical songs that use a full, major scale all these notes are are designed to sound good together.
 Pretty much anything you play will sound good.

 So, when you are starting out I wouldn’t worry too much about which pattern you’re playing.
 Work on the technique and learn how to play the pan in general.
 If you switch to a different layout someday you’ll quickly learn the ins and outs of the new pan.

 What name is correct?

 Hand pan is the best, most widely accepted name.
 But has there ever been an instrument with more names?
-Hang drum, hand pan, handspan, halo, halo drum, space pan, spacepan.
+Hang drum, hand pan, handspan, halo, Halo drum, space pan, spacepan.
 I mean, we can’t even agree if spacepan is one or two words!
 Regardless, the best and most widely accepted name is hand pan.